-You can troubleshoot and retry payments as a cardholder.
+- You can troubleshoot and retry payments yourself as a cardholder.

-To change controls like spend limits, merchant category permissions, or approval requirements, you’ll need help from an Account Admin or your admin.
+- To change controls like spend limits, merchant category permissions, or approval requirements, you'll need an Account Admin.

 Steps

-Confirm where the decline happened (in-store, online, or mobile wallet).
+- Confirm where the decline happened: in-store, online, or in a mobile wallet.

 -